Biologically Inspired Oscillating Activation Functions Can Bridge the Performance Gap between Biological and Artificial Neurons: Biological motivation for oscillating activation functions

-Albert Gidon et al., \cite{doi:10.1126/science.aax6239} discovered a new type of neuron in the human cortex that is capable of individually learning the XOR function (a task which is impossible with single neurons using sigmoidal, ReLU, leaky ReLU, PReLU, GELU, Softplus, ELU, SELU, Swish, and Mish activations).
-A detailed mathematical analysis of this issue is provided in \cite{brutzkus2019larger}\cite{nitta2003solving}\cite{dubowski2020activation}.
+Albert Gidon et al., \cite{doi:10.1126/science.aax6239} discovered a new type of pyramidal neuron in the human cerebral cortex that is capable of individually learning the XOR function (a task that is impossible with single artificial neurons using sigmoidal, ReLU, leaky ReLU, PReLU, GELU, Softplus, ELU, SELU, Swish, and Mish activations).
+A 3-layer neural network with 2 hidden layers and 1 output layer is required to learn the XOR function with all known activation functions.
+However, the XOR function can be learned by a single neuron with oscillatory activation functions.
 This is because the decision boundary for a neuron that outputs an activation $a = g(z)=g(w^T z+b)$ is the set of points $z$ for which $g(z) = 0$.
 If $z=0$ is the only zero of the activation function $g(z)$, then the decision boundary is a single hyperplane $z = w^T z+b = 0$.
-To separate the classes in the XOR dataset, two hyperplanes are needed, so activation functions with multiple zeros as in \cite{10.1155/2014/746376} have to be considered.
-Since we know that for small values of the inputs, the output of biological neurons increase, it is clear that the output must decrease eventually to another zero if a biological neuron is capable of learning the XOR function.
-Thus although a 3 neuron network with 2 hidden and 1 output layer is required to learn the XOR function with most activation functions, the XOR function can be learned with a single neuron with oscillatory activation like Growing Cosine Unit (GCU).
-It has been demonstrated that oscillatory activation functions outperform popular activation functions on many tasks \cite{noel2021growing}.
-In this paper 4 new oscillatory activation functions that enable individual artificial neurons to learn the XOR function like biological neurons are proposed.
-The oscillatory activation functions also outperform popular activation functions on many benchmark tasks.
+Two hyperplanes are needed to separate the classes in the XOR dataset, so single neurons with activation functions having a minimum of two zeros can solve the XOR problem.
+A detailed mathematical analysis of this issue was presented in a previous paper \cite{noel2021growing}.
+Figures \ref{Quadratic_XOR}, \ref{Cubic_XOR}, and \ref{sinc_XOR} show 3 single neuron solutions to the XOR problem using the new activation functions proposed in this paper.